Image Credits: AI Generated

 3. Mood Swings –

 Some may feel emotionally overwhelmed as hormones start to shift.
 It’s all new to them, and they may not know how to cope yet.
 They may be unusually sad, happy, irritated or agitated at times.
 Reassure them and help them see things from a fresh perspective.
 Just remember — they’re growing, and their journey into adulthood should feel safe and supported.
 This is a transition that needs to be managed with care.
-Consider gifting her a Period Starter Pack or a Puberty Book and talk openly about these changes in a positive way.
+Consider gifting her a Period Starter Kit or a helpful puberty book and talk openly about these changes in a positive way.

 4. Body Hair –